Biserkov/cognicast-advice/README.md

 ## Ep.
 103 Rich Hickey

 Make sure that you consider spec to be a suite of small, composable tools.
 Like I said before, I'm not sure it would be evident to anyone that getting some data that's in the shape of code into something that's more map like is just a matter of calling conform on it with the spec.
 You need to look at the pieces of spec as very small utilities you can bring to bear in a variety of different circumstances.

+## Ep.
+102 Bruce Hauman

+We're all human.
+Take it easy on yourself.
+If you feel like a clenched fist or stress just creeping into your shoulders, there's no way it's going to make you produce better work.
+I say that as an absolute.
+I guess, for some people, it really works.
+It doesn't work for me, and it appears to be very destructive for a lot of people I see and know.
+So, just take it easy on yourself.
+For people who already are, that's great.

+## Ep.
+101 Luke VanderHart

+You should all go donate to my Kickstarter campaign.

+## Ep.
+100

+**Rich**: We can stop being so focused on ourselves.
+I think programmers are inordinately focused on their own convenience, culture, and various other things.
+We are such navel gazers, and we are not looking around at the world.
+We're primarily working for ourselves, making libraries for ourselves, making editors and tools for ourselves, talking to ourselves about ourselves.
+We should definitely turn away from ourselves much more often than we do.

+**Jenn H**: Find something enjoyable about every stage of life because they go by really quickly.
+It just has always stuck with me because there is certainly something to complain about with every stage of life.
+And, if that's all you focus on, then you're missing it.

+**Mike**:  Every human being has intrinsic worth.
+Every person should be treated with respect and dignity regardless of the extent that you agree or disagree with them.
+Everybody has got the same core humanity to them, and I think it's incumbent on all of us, whatever our beliefs, to treat that with respect and dignity.